rensetiawanren/coding-practice_basic-programming-java/README.md

 ---

 # CODING PRACTICE - Basic Programming Java
-This project is an exercise of basic programming using the Java language.
+This project is an exercise of basic programming using Java language.

 ---